Rickaym/TTS-papers/README.md

 <details>
 <summary> Attentron: Few-shot Text-to-Speech Exploiting Attention-based Variable Length Embedding: https://arxiv.org/abs/2005.08484 </summary>

-   - Use two encoders to learn speaker depended features.
+   - Use two encoders to learn speaker dependent features.
    - Coarse encoder learns a global speaker embedding vector based on provided reference spectrograms.
-   - Fine encoder learns a variable length embedding keeping the temporal dimention in cooperation with a attention module.
+   - Fine encoder learns a variable length embedding keeping the temporal dimension in cooperation with an attention module.
    - The attention selects important reference spectrogram frames to synthesize target speech.
    - Pre-train the model with a single speaker dataset first (LJSpeech for 30k iters.)
    - Fine-tune the model with a multi-speaker dataset.
 (VCTK for 70k iters.)
-   - It achieves slightly better metrics in comparison to using x-vectors from speaker classification model and VAE based reference audio encoder.
+   - It achieves slightly better metrics in comparison to using x-vectors from the speaker classification model and VAE based reference audio encoder.

   Demo page: https://hyperconnect.github.io/Attentron/ <br>